jdmorton-institutedata/iod-blog-team/README.md

 - Swagger with JsDoc
 - Handlebars with Bootstrap
 - Docker and Docker Compose
 - Github Actions

 # Databases
-You'll need two ... blogsdb and blogsdb_test
+You'll need two ... blogdb and blogdb_test

 # Development Order
 This is the order in which the features were developed by branch.